MohamedMokhtar18/ArtOfMultiprocessor/README.md

 of the two threads will enter level j + 1, reducing the number of stuck threads to k − 1, contradicting the induction hypothesis.
 ##### The Filter lock algorithm is deadlock-free
+### Fairness
+A lock is first-come-first-served if, whenever, thread A finishes its doorway before thread B starts its doorway, then A cannot be overtaken by B

+The starvation-freedom property guarantees that every thread that calls lock() eventually enters the critical section, but it makes no guarantees about how long this may take.
+Ideally (and very informally) if A calls lock() before B, then A should enter the critical section before B. Unfortunately, using the tools at hand we cannot determine which thread called lock() first.
+Instead, we split the lock() method into two sections of code (with corresponding execution intervals):
+1.A doorway section, whose execution interval DA consists of a bounded number of steps, and 2.waiting section, whose execution interval WA may take an unbounded number of steps.